 The ILO has actively participated in the BAPA+40.
 Its delegation to the conference has achieved the following objectives:

-For further detail of the ILO’s activities during the conference, please download the following report: Report on ILO’s activities at BAPA+40
+For further detail of the ILO’s activities during the conference, please download the following report: Results ILO at BAPA+40